Spring 2022 Submissions

 Since 2003, the print edition of The Public Purpose has published 125 peer-reviewed graduate student pieces over the course of its history.
 We want you to join this legacy and become a part of the next chapter of The Public Purpose.

 Law, policy, justice, technology, communications, security — whatever your focus, we want you to share your work on issues you are passionate about.
 The deadline to submit is Friday, January 21, 2022.
 Pieces from master’s and PhD students enrolled in the School of Public Affairs are currently being accepted.
 Types of submissions include (but are not limited to):

-- Original qualitative study, quantitative analysis, or case study — approximately 3,000 words/10–15 pages.
+- Original qualitative study, quantitative analysis, or case study — approximately 10–15 pages.

 - Comprehensive literature review and analysis — approximately 2,000–3,000 words.

 - Commentary, comparison, or critique of policies, theories, or ideas — lively and short, approximately 1,000 words.

 When submitting, authors should: